The inbox is growing more crowded every day. For email marketing campaigns to be successful, they must stand out, provide value, and engage readers.

 Use tools that clean up the code by removing unnecessary whitespace and line breaks or stripping empty attributes and comments.
 Keep in mind this requires some HTML and CSS knowledge, and if it isn’t done properly, it can distort your messages.

-The top of your email is where you should place your most important pieces of content.
+The top of your email is where you should place your most important pieces of content—otherwise known as “above-the-fold content.”
 After all, it’s the first section people see when they open your email!
 Make the most of this prime space by including your logo and a catchy call to action.

 This is also a great spot to place an unsubscribe button.
-This might sound counterintuitive, but it does far less harm than good.
+Email marketing optimization isn’t just about making the experience better for your subscribers—it’s also about being respectful towards those who no longer want to receive your emails.
+This might sound counterintuitive, but hiding the unsubscribe button does more harm than good.
 If someone wants to stop receiving your messages, you should give them the option—otherwise they’ll fall to the alternative, which is to hit the spam button.

-Making the most out of the limited time before you send your campaign is the key to its success, and pre-send optimization tactics can help you do just that.
-Be sure to follow these quick tips to prevent errors, improve your email performance, and boost the ROI from your email program.
+Making the most out of the limited time before you send your campaign is the key to its success, and pre-send email campaign optimization can help you do just that.
+Be sure to follow these quick email marketing optimization techniques to prevent errors, improve your email performance, and boost the ROI from your email program.

-For more information on how to measure the effectiveness of your email campaigns and troubleshoot problems, check out our eBook, Guide to Email Marketing Metrics.
+For more information on how to measure the effectiveness of your email marketing strategy and troubleshoot problems, check out our cheat sheet, 15 Ways to Lower Your Email Bounce Rates.